 This solution addresses Key Issue #1.

 This solution proposes a user plane connection between an NF and UE, with some enhancements in the UP building request.
 The NF received the request from AF and trigger UP building.
 After UE training data collection finished, the NF checks the training data and sends them to NEF/AF.
 This solution is based on the user plane positioning procedure as described in clause 6.18.1 of TS 23.273 [6].
 Besides UP building procedure, The data collection trigger and NF selection procedures for UE data collection are also included in this solution.
+Finally, the URSP generation procedure in clause 6.3.4.5 re-uses the procedure defined in clause 4.15.6.7.2 of TS 23.502 [3] with some additional parameters (e.g. the AI ML positioning indication and the data volume information from AF to NEF then to UDR).
+The UE policy distribution procedure in clause 6.4.3.6 re-uses the procedure defined in clause 4.2.4.3 of TS 23.502 [3] with enhancement in the content inside policy container (i.e. an enhancement on connection capability).